grscheller/scheller-linux-archive/README.md

 # scheller-linux-archive

-Contains notes on topics regarding Linux utilities, environment<br>
-configuration, system administration.
-Also included are software<br>
-projects that have been useful to me learning software development<br>
-topics.
+My personnal archive of functional based software development projects<br>
+as well as information on Linux/Bash environment configuration.

 The primary purpose of this GitHub repo is to capture what I learn<br>
 in a way that helps me stay up to speed on a topic.
-I try to<br>
+I try to maintain<br>
-maintain additional infrastructure so that this information may be<br>
+additional infrastructure so that this information may be of some marginal<br>
-of some marginal use to others.
+use to others.

 ## [info](info/) directory: